 "Learning is cyclic.
 Take a first pass, review what you know, pause and do something else, take a second pass, pause again." - James M. Bach

 If you take an in-class course it won't be there when you are finished with it.
 All online courses do not offer extended access.
-Access may be just a one time through or last for several months.
-This course allows for extended access and there are a ton of useful resources that aren't only privy to paying customers.
+Access may be just one time through or last for several months.

 Not that you don't have to make an effort in an in-class course, but it's a lot easier to space out in one for at least some of the time.
 I can't speak for all online TEFL or TESOL courses, but the online TEFL course I am familiar with requires the user to actively participate in the course.